Bernstein-Sato polynomials of hyperplane arrangements

-where $ |z-x| $ is defined by choosing a local coordinate system of $ X $.
-Then the Milnor cohomology $ H^{j}(F_{x},\bC) $ has a canonical mixed Hodge structure, see [26].
-This can be defined also by using [28] because we have a canonical isomorphism
+where $|z-x|$ is defined by choosing a local coordinate system of $X$.
+Then it is well-known that the Milnor cohomology $H^j(F_{\!f,x},\C)$ has a canonical mixed Hodge structure.
+This can be defined, for instance, by using \cite{Sa1} since we have a canonical isomorphism